cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/5-payment-winning.md

 ### Adjust the unit tests

 With these changes, you need to adjust many unit tests for _play_ and _forfeit_.
-For many, you may only want to make the tests pass again without checking any meaningful bank call expectations.
+Often you may only want to make the tests pass again without checking any meaningful bank call expectations.
 There are different situations:

 1. The mocked bank is not called.
-So you do not add any expectation, and still call the controller:
+Therefore, you do not add any expectation and still call the controller:

     ```diff-go [https://github.com/cosmos/b9-checkers-academy-draft/blob/payment-winning/x/checkers/keeper/end_block_server_game_test.go#L13-L15]
         func TestForfeitUnplayed(t *testing.T) {